Sina-Mohammadi/CropSupervision/README.md

 *site*: You can select either of 'A','B','C','D'.

 *validation_fold*: An integer between 1 and 5 used to select the validation fold.
 Train the model using all five data splits to obtain five sets of weights for the model (obtained by perfroming early stopping).
-Then average the five softmax outputs to obtain the final prediction probabilities.

 *save_dir*: Set the path for saving the weights.

 *data_dir*: Path where the data of the four sites are located.

+3- Take the average of the softmax outputs of the five obtained weights for the model to obtain the final prediction probabilities.
+The test data will be uploaded soon.

 ## Citation
 ```